JJDoneAway/addressbook-go-backend/README.md

 It provides some REST CRUD services to get, store, update and delete a simple entity

 >
-> I used branches to try out different implementation stiles.
+> I used branches to try out different implementation styles.
 >
 > so please check the branches
 >